-Read the following passage and then we’ll talk:
+Here’s your mission: Read the following passage and then we’ll talk:

 Once American men returned from the WWII battlefields, they quickly displaced the women who had temporarily filled jobs otherwise reserved for men.
-With most women reverting to their domestic role, the dramatic increase in the number of infants born is perhaps not too surprising.
+With most women reverting to their domestic roles, the dramatic increase in the number of infants born is perhaps not too surprising.
 Yet, such factors alone cannot explain the increase in the number of births from 1946-1951.
 Murray suggests that both women and men’s perspectives changed, mostly because of America’s success in the war.
 This optimism, in part, fueled the rapid growth in population.
 However, many argue that women, in returning to the home, were able to focus on raising a family, regardless of their levels of optimism.

-Passive reading
+Passive Reading

-You probably had difficulty formulating a coherent and thorough summary of the text.
+Like many people who haven’t had to spend much time laser-focused on the content of short, info-dense passages, you probably had difficulty formulating a thorough summary of the text.
 This is in large part because your brain was in passive mode: it was simply stringing words together, and, once word was piled upon word, it got lost in the woods, so to speak.
+Don’t worry.
+You are not alone.
+99% of the adult population would respond similarly.

 Here’s the thing: GRE passages are meant to be so dull that, after the first couple of lines, your attention is likely to wander.
-The good news is that we can use the predictability of the GRE passages to our advantage.
+The good news is that we can use the predictability of GRE passages to our advantage.
 To do so, we need to understand how a paragraph is designed.

-Active reading
+Active Reading

 Categorizing the passage in this way is what I call active reading, the topic of this post.
 Below, I discuss how to read actively.

-The three tenets of active reading
+The three Tenets of Active Reading

 The paragraph at the beginning of this post represents one possible paragraph structure.
 You’ll want to open up a GRE book (preferably the Official Guide) to see how the passages, especially the longer ones, are organized.
 They actually don’t vary much from the passage above.